simontardif/managedhook/README.md

 How to use:

-1- Create a class that implements this interface IHookerHandler public class MyHookHandler : IHookHandler
+1- Create a class that implements this interface IHookerHandler:

+public class MyHookHandler : IHookHandler
 {
     public void Before(object instanceHooked)